 5.1.
-Are there advantages to having g the military do some civil protection tasks?
-If so which ones and why?
-J.I.
-AIC HICIC advantages to naving g the minitary do some civil protection tasks: It so, , willich offes and willy;
+Are there advantages to having the military do some civil protection tasks?
+If so, which ones and why?

 There are advantages in terms of generating a positive attitude towards the armed forces in the public opinion.

 5.2.
 Are there advantages to having civilian agencies do some civil protection tasks?
 If so, which ones and why?